 All the top museums in Berlin are open on weekends.
 Dive into the rich 20th-century history of the city, spend your Sunday in the cultural hub of the Museum Insel, or dismantle unique pieces of German engineering at the Deutsches Technikmuseum.

 Besides that, we'd like to remind you that Berlin is one of the party capitals of Europe!
 A city where parties of all sorts swing on till dawn.
 But also if you simply want to have a nice drink with friends in a good atmosphere, Berlin is a great choice.
-Have a look at our Streetwise map to see the greatest bar areas of Berlin.
+Have a look at our free map of Berlin to get an overview of the greatest bar areas of the German capital.